sisl/PyroRL/paper/paper.md

 ## Wildfire Evacuation as a Markov Decision Process

-Under the hood, the environment is a gridworld, with dimensions that the user can specify.
+Under the hood, the environment is a grid world with dimensions that the user can specify.
 Each cell in the grid is one of the following:

 - Normal terrain
 - A populated area